 - Create a bi-monthly (digital) magazine about the world of the company, the customers and the employees.

-- Incorporating cultural change into the plan.
+- Incorporating cultural change in the plan.

 - Designing the desired cultural change.